Rudd-O/git-remote-qubes/README.md

 your dom0.
 At this point, the default policy (`deny`) is active on your Qubes OS system, and you can begin pushing and pulling.

+Those clever among you will have discovered that there is a `Makefile` included, and that you can use the `Makefile` to install the software on other non-RPM templates.
+I welcome pull requests to add support for other distro packages and Qubes OS templates.

 ## Troubleshooting and debugging

 If you are experiencing problems communicating with a Git repo in a VM,